-• The steering wheel must be unlocked and free to turn when towing.
-Failure to do so can cause severe tire and equipment damage.
+The steering wheel must be unlocked and free to turn when towing.
+Failure to do so can cause severe continued on next page continued from preceding page tire and equipment damage.
 Check the manufacturer's instructions for the proper towing procedure(s).